 Berenson’s case hinged on the fact that Twitter did not give him any notice or opportunity to appeal his Twitter suspension.
 The court found that this was a violation of due process, and ordered Twitter to reinstate Berenson’s account on the social network.

-This case may have implications for other users who have been suspended by Twitter.
-If you have been suspended without notice or the opportunity to appeal, you may now be able to get your social media account reinstated.The court found that this was a violation of due process, and ordered Twitter to reinstate Berenson's account on the social network. #Twitter Click To Tweet
+This case may have implications for other users suspended by Twitter.
+If you have been suspended without notice or the opportunity to appeal, you may now be able to get your social media accounts reinstated.The court found that this was a violation of due process, and ordered Twitter to reinstate Berenson's account on the social network. #Twitter Click To Tweet

 What Was The Bottom Line?

 According to Alex, if Twitter’s position is that it can ban anyone for any reason, fine.
 Section 230 – at least as it is now interpreted – allows that discretion.
 But once Twitter or any social media company voluntarily sets and disseminates guidelines that it says it will follow in disciplining or banning users, it must follow those, even if its underlying terms of service explicitly say otherwise.